Anzob Tunnel: Strategic importance

-Its construction put an end to Uzbekistan's ability to halt traffic between Tajikistan's two largest cities (the two countries have suffered from long-term diplomatic disputes).
-It marked the beginning of other major co-operative projects such as the Sangtuda-2 power plant.
+Tajikistan-Uzbekistan relations post-independence have been characterized as tense due to a number of factors, including concerns over incomplete border demarcation, water use disputes, and nationalist and irrendentist sentiment.
+Strict visa requirements and unilateral restrictions on transportation access limited cross-border trade and movement of people; this was particularly concerning for Tajikistan, as most of the country's imports pass via railway through Uzbekistan.

+Prior to the tunnel's opening, the road between Dushanbe and Khujand across the Hisar Range was impassable for much of the year due to high-altitude winter conditions.
+The main route between the two cities, constructed during the Soviet period, passed through Uzbekistan; border closures on the Uzbek side often prevented transit of this route by Tajikistani citizens, effectively severing the connection between Tajikistan's two largest cities for nearly half of each year.
+The tunnel both facilitates domestic travel between Dushanbe and Khujand, and travel between Dushanbe and Tashkent on the M34 highway via Istaravshan and Gulistan.

 The tunnel is also said to be part of a planned road which would run from Iran through Herat in western Afghanistan and Mazar-i-Sharif and Sherkhan Bandar in northern Afghanistan to Tajikistan and from there up to China.
 The route has been named the new Silk Road.

-It is also a transit route between Dushanbe and Uzbekistan's capital Tashkent.
-Prior to construction of the tunnel, especially during winter, the threat of year-round avalanches led to periodic disruptions of commerce.

 Construction timeline

 The tunnel was officially opened in March 2006; it was built by the Iranian Sabir Co.
 Due to the significance of the tunnel, limited traffic flow was permitted via signing a waiver form noting potential hazards such as flooding and smog from construction equipment operating inside the tunnel prior to the final construction phase which may have included installation of ventilation and drainage infrastructure.

 As of May 2014, the tunnel was still unfinished and the Iranian government and Tajik government had signed an agreement to complete the project by late March 2015.
 The tunnel was closed in June 2015 for repair work and reopened for traffic in September 2015 after leakage problems and concreting the base and lighting the tunnel was completed.
 It was officially inaugurated in August 2017.